 NVQ, VTCT and similar qualifications are usually found in Colleges of Further Education, whereas qualifications such as ITEC is the awarding body for Private Beauty Colleges.
 Within the industry, ITEC (and similar such as CIBTAC) are regarded as the more prestigious award.
 As we are a private school, we want our students to become the best beauty therapists in the industry.

 What qualification do I receive if I attend a short workshop?

 Our short workshops are accredited by BABTAC.

 Local companies regularly approach us with work experience and job opportunities for our past and present students.
 We’re always happy to put people in touch with local companies.

 Can I get a paid job after completing a course?

 Once qualified, you’re free to work where you want and charge what you want.

 Do you receive a certificate after the course?

-After your exams, and upon completion of each Beauty Therapy module, you’ll receive an ITEC Certificate.
+After your exams, you’ll receive an ITEC Certificate.
 If you choose to do the full Beauty Therapy course with us, you will receive an ITEC Diploma.